Celebrity Coach Trip series 3

-Celebrity Coach Trip 3 was the third series of Celebrity Coach Trip, airing from 16th to 27th January 2012.
-Filming for the series took place from 4th to 18th July 2011.
-The pair who lasted until the end and were voted the most popular by the rest of the group received a £1000 prize for charity.
-This coach trip took place across the Mediterranean, beginning in Trieste, Italy and continuing to Ljubljana, Slovenia.
+Celebrity Coach Trip 3 was the third series of Celebrity Coach Trip, a British Channel 4 travel reality TV show.
+It aired from 16 to 27 January 2012.
+Filming for the series took place from the 4th to the 18th of July 2011.
+The least popular couples were voted off and the remaining couple received a £1000 prize for charity.
+Series 3 of Coach Trip took place across the Mediterranean, beginning in Trieste, Italy and continuing to Ljubljana, Slovenia.

 Voting system

 The Voting system on this series was: